myparcelnl/delivery-options-2.x/README.md

 - [Usage](#usage)

 ## Introduction
-This is the MyParcel checkout module.
+This is the MyParcel delivery options module for use in any e-commerce platform's checkout.
 It's used to show your customers the possible delivery and/or pickup options for their location, based on your settings.
-It barely has any css styling by itself so it should integrate with the design of your website easily.
+It barely has any css styling by itself so it should integrate with the design of your webshop easily.

 ![alt text](/demo/screenshots/checkout1.png)
 ![alt text](/demo/screenshots/checkout2.png)